Spieprzaj dziadu!

 The name of the passerby was, as of November 2009, unknown.
 Since then the phrase had been quoted in television programmes and in films, had inspired websites, appeared on T-shirts and on a multitude of other objects.
+In 2024 the man has been identified as Zbigniew Aniszewski who still continued to confront the second of the Kaczyński twin brothers after more than 20 years.

 Implications

 Afterwards, Lech Kaczyński explained that politicians also have the right to defend their honour: "I put up with the first lot of his insults.
 It was only after the second lot, that I told him firmly – though mildly for a Praga street – to go away."